 Not all insurers offer the winter tire discount.
 However, the insurers that do offer the discount will give you an average of 5% off your premiums.

 For more information on the importance of snow tires, check out this guide created by Canadian Tire.

 According to the Insurance Bureau of Canada, automobile theft costs Canadians nearly $1 billion every year.
 A whopping $542 million of that is paid by insurers to fix or replace stolen cars.
 It's no wonder then that many insurance companies reward their clients to invest in anti-theft devices.

 Let's take a look at the different kinds of anti-theft devices.
 There are basically two types of automobile anti-theft devices: passive and active.
-A passive device is one that will automatically protect your vehicle without any set up or activation.
+A passive device is one that will automatically protect your vehicle without any setup or activation.
 Conversely, an active device requires you to manually set up or activate it each time you leave your car.
 Passive devices are generally recommended as there is less hassle and a smaller chance that the driver will forget to activate the device.
-Passive devices are also the mostly likely to net you a discount.
+Passive devices are also the most likely to net you a discount.

 Here are a few different types of anti-theft devices that could help you deter would-be thieves from stealing your car.